clydebarrow/esphome-docs-hugo/content/components/sensor/xiaomi_ble.md

 MJYD02YL-A
 **********

 Xiaomi Yeelight night light, in-shape replacement of MJYD02YL with BLE, broadcasts light on/off status, motion detection, idle time since last motion event and battery status.
-Requires a bindkey in order to decrypt the received data (see [obtaining_the_bindkey]({{< ref "components/sensor/xiaomi_ble#obtaining_the_bindkey" >}})).
+Requires a bindkey in order to decrypt the received data (see [Obtaining the Bindkey]({{< ref "components/sensor/xiaomi_ble#obtaining_the_bindkey" >}})).
 Implemented as a hybrid sensor, needs both `sensor` and `binary_sensor` in config.

 ![Configuration example:](../images/xiaomi_mjyd02yla.jpg)
 *Configuration example:*